mikelane/CS533-Operating-Systems/Assignment_2/README.md

 Please submit your code files _as-is_; do not copy them into a Word document or PDF.
 Plain text is also preferred for your write-up.

-Email your submission to the TA at <u>kstew2 at cs.pdx.edu</u> on or before the due date.
+Email your submission to the [TA](https://mikelane.github.io/CS533-Operating-Systems) on or before the due date.
 The subject line should be "CS533 Assignment 2".

 ## Need Help?